Your Fall Home Maintenance Checklist

 Inspect the roof.
 Moving into hurricane season, you don’t want any missing or broken shingles that could cause leaks inside if heavy rains affect the area.
 Inspect your roof for signs of damage that can prevent catastrophe.

 Plant Perennials.
-Like peonies, hydrangea or Columbine, perennials are a great way to plan ahead for spring.
+Planting peonies, hydrangea and other perennials is a great way to plan ahead for spring.
 As the weather warms up in March, these plants will bloom beautifully, adding a pop of color to your garden without you having to tackle all of your spring landscaping at once.

 Spruce up landscaping with shrubs.
 If you plant shrubs in the fall, their roots will easily be established in the cool, moist soil.